Employee Rights for Overtime in Tennessee

 Wage theft, or when a business doesn’t pay workers the full amount they are owed for their labor, is one way that employers violate their employee’s rights.
 Failing to pay extra wages when employees work beyond 40 hours a week is illegal and can be fixed with the help of an unpaid overtime lawyer.

 An experienced employment attorney is well-versed in the ways that employers try to skirt wage and hour laws and exploit employee rights.
-If you suspect you aren’t getting paid what you are owed in Tennessee, get the unpaid overtime lawyers in Nashville at the Employment and Consumer Law Group on your side.
+If you suspect you aren’t getting paid what you are owed in Tennessee, get the unpaid overtime lawyers in Nashville at the Employment and Commerce Law Group on your side.

 Employment law cases are the sole focus of our law firm.
 We take a no-nonsense approach to enforcing your rights, refusing to let your hard-earned efforts go unrewarded.
 Let us help you find justice by recovering the money you fairly earned for your work.

 Our team is standing by to help you with your unpaid overtime case.
 Call or contact us for a free consultation.

 What You Need to Know About FLSA Rights

 The primary law that governs employee rights concerning overtime and fair wages is the Fair Labor Standards Act (FLSA).
 Originally passed in 1938 during the Great Depression, the FLSA sets the federal minimum wage and also outlines other regulations regarding how workers are paid for their labor.
 This includes rules regarding how employees should be paid for overtime.